 Code review from IDE

 To help developers stay in their comfort zone, Upsource features a code review plugin for IntelliJ IDEA and other JetBrains IDEs which allows you to participate in code discussions and manage code reviews from the comfort of your IDE.
-You can also open a review (or simply a piece of code) in the IDE by clicking a link in the browser.
+Almost all the features that are available to you in the web UI, are also accessible from the plugin.

 Upsource is the perfect place for your team to engage in technical discussions over the code base, helping each other to build better software and share knowledge to enhance your development skills.